BeehiveForum/BeehiveForum/docs/readme.txt

 ==================================

 0.5PR1 is no longer supported by the development team.
-If you are still running this version of Beehive Forum please upgrade to the 0.5 or a later release.
+If you are still running this version of Beehive Forum please upgrade to 0.5 or a later release.

 1.4.4 Upgrading from 0.3 to 0.4